Islamism in the Gaza Strip: Conflict between Hamas and more extreme groups

+Taliban comparisons

-Criticism by Palestinians
+Criticism by other Palestinians

 Palestinian researcher Dr. Khaled Al-Hroub has criticized what he called the "Taliban-like steps" Hamas has taken.
 He wrote, "The Islamization that has been forced upon the Gaza Strip – the suppression of social, cultural, and press freedoms that do not suit Hamas's view[s] – is an egregious deed that must be opposed.
-It is the reenactment, under a religious guise, of the experience of [other] totalitarian regimes and dictatorships."
+It is the reenactment, under a religious guise, of the experience of [other] totalitarian regimes and dictatorships".
+Extremist Islamist groups like ISIS object to both Hamas and the Taliban for their nationalism.

-Islamic emirate in Gaza
+Allegations of "Talibanization" by Hamas

-According to Francesca Giovannini of the University of California Berkeley, a growing number of analysts have denounced openly the "systematic, massive and explicit efforts" at Talibanization led by Hamas in the Gaza Strip.
+According to Francesca Giovannini of the University of California Berkeley, a growing number of analysts have denounced openly the "systematic, massive and explicit efforts" at 'Talibanization' led by Hamas in the Gaza Strip.

 Israeli-Arab journalist Khaled Abu Toameh wrote in 2009 that Hamas is gradually turning the Gaza Strip into a Taliban-style Islamic entity.

-In the same year, Martin Peretz, editor-in-chief of The New Republic, wrote that The fact is that Hamas is a Taliban state, as one Israeli diplomat put it.
+In the same year, Martin Peretz, editor-in-chief of The New Republic, wrote that: The fact is that Hamas is a Taliban state, as one Israeli diplomat put it.
 This is almost an epiphany, a clarifying truth.
 Hamas operates against its Palestinian enemies like the Taliban does against its Afghani enemies.
 Imagine a Hamas squad enters a kindergarten in a kibbutz.
 Neither the Taliban nor Hamas strive for earthly aims.
 Armed with instruments of death, they each fight for a heavenly design.
 But on earth....
 The Taliban are not analogous to Hamas.
 They are identical, equivalent.
 A ceasefire with Hamas is a delusion.
 Engage with whom?

 Director general of the Palestinian interior ministry, Samir Mashharawi, said to the London daily Al-Hayat: "Hamas aims to establish a mini-state in the Gaza Strip modeled on the Taliban [state] in Afghanistan.".
 According to Jonathan Fighel, a senior researcher at the International Institute for Counter Terrorism (ICT), the ideological and strategic goal of Hamas is to destroy Israel in order to build on it a Sharia Islamic Taliban-style state.

 In 2008, Following the bitter Fatah–Hamas conflict, Mahmoud Abbas, President of the Palestinian National Authority, warned the Palestinian people against Hamas: "Hamas have brought Hizballah and Iran...
 This is a struggle against the Emirate of Darkness and Backwardness.
 Gaza will turn into a Taliban-style Islamic emirate with Iranian and Syrian support."

 Al-Ayyam columnist, Abd Al-Nasser Al-Najjar, called Hamas "the new Taliban" and wrote: "How will the mini-state of the new Taliban [i.e. Hamas] manage the affairs of the Gaza Strip under a suffocating international siege?...
 Will they implement the laws of Islam?...
 An Islamic state [ruled by] the new Taliban has become a reality in Gaza."